OpenCGSS/DereTore/README.md

 **DereTore.HCA.Test**

 The console test application for DereTore.HCA.
+It starts an audio preview for HCA files.

 **DereTore.HCA.Native.Test**